dlidstrom/NeuralNetworkInAllLangs/README.md

 ### 4.2.
 License

+All code *in this repository* is licensed under MIT license.
+This is a **permissive** license and you can use this code in your personal projects, or commercial as well, without needing to share anything back.
+MIT license is the most common license on GitHub.

+If you would like to contribute to this repository, for example by adding an implemention in another programming language, then you must also accept your code with MIT license.

-> All code must be licensed under the permissive MIT license.
-Please add license
+> All code in this repo must be licensed under the permissive MIT license.
-> to every source file.
+> Please add license header to every source file.
 No GPL allowed!

 ### 4.3.
 Implementations